Easonyesheng/A2PM-MESA/README.md

 > Please carefully read the following instructions to understand how to use this code with your own needs.

-- If you wanna test your environment, you can turn to [DEMO](#demo) for a quick start, where we provide off-the-shelf configurations in `./conf/experiment/demo.yaml` and minimal input files in `./demo/`.
+- If you wanna test your environment, you can turn to [DEMO](#demo) for a quick start, where we provide off-the-shelf configurations in `./conf/experiment/demo.yaml` and minimal input files in `./demo/` folder.

   - The code entry point is in `./scripts/demo.py`, where you can run the code with its configuration in `./conf/experiment/demo.yaml`.

 - If you want to run the full pipeline, you can turn to [Benchmark Test](#benchmark-test); but you need to prepare SAM results for your datasets following the instructions in [Segmentation Preprocessing](#segmentation-preprocessing).

-- If you want to dive into the code and develop your own methods based on this framework:
+- If you want to dive into the code and develop your own matching methods based on this framework:
-  - You first need to understand the basic logic of [hydra](https://hydra.cc/) we used: Initialize a python class with its configuration in a `yaml` file.
+  - You first need to understand the basic logic of [hydra](https://hydra.cc/) we used: Initialize a python class with its configuration as a `yaml` file.
 We keep the names of `class-yaml` pairs consistent in the code.
-  - You can follow the instructions in [hydra-based Configuration](#hydra-based-configuration) to understand and configure every component of the A2PM framework.
+  - Then, you can follow the instructions in [hydra-based Configuration](#hydra-based-configuration) to understand and configure every component of the A2PM framework.
-  - You can also add new components by adding new classes and configurations in the corresponding folders.
+  - Afterwards, you can also add new components by adding new classes and configurations in the corresponding folders.

 # Segmentation Preprocessing
 > The segmentation results are needed for the area matching methods.

 - To use Segment Anything Model (SAM) for segmentation, we provide our inference code in `segmentor/`.
 To use it, you need to:
-  - clone the [SAM repository](https://github.com/facebookresearch/segment-anything) and put it into the `segmentor/..` folder (see the soft link of [`SAM`](https://github.com/Easonyesheng/A2PM-MESA/blob/main/SAM) or use our fork version `./SAM-self` by modifying the folder name), corresponding to the path set in the `segmentor/SAMSeger.py - L23`.
+  - clone the [SAM repository](https://github.com/facebookresearch/segment-anything) and put it into the `segmentor/..` folder (like the soft link of [`SAM`](https://github.com/Easonyesheng/A2PM-MESA/blob/main/SAM) or use our fork version `./SAM-self` by modifying the folder name to `SAM`), corresponding to the path set in the `segmentor/SAMSeger.py#L23`.
   - install the dependencies of SAM.
-  - set the pre-trained model path in `segmentor/ImgSAMSeg.py - L34`.
+  - set the pre-trained model path in `segmentor/ImgSAMSeg.py#L34`.

 ### Usage
-- See the `segmentor/sam_seg.sh` for the usage of the SAM segmentation code.
+- See the `segmentor/sam_seg.sh` for image-level SAM segmentation.

 ### SAM2
-- Now, we support the [SAM2](https://github.com/facebookresearch/segment-anything-2) model in the segmentation preprocessing.
+- We also support the [SAM2](https://github.com/facebookresearch/segment-anything-2) model in the segmentation preprocessing.
 - Note the SAM2 seems to provide less masks than SAM, see the [issue](https://github.com/facebookresearch/segment-anything-2/issues/148), but it is faster anyway.
 - Set `--sam_name SAM2` in `segmentor/sam_seg.sh` and config the model path in `segmentor/ImgSAMSeg.py#L48` to use it.
 - If you encounter the `hydra` initialization error, add the following code in the `SAM2/sam2/__init__.py`: